pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

 #### Mac Store support

 When publishing your iOS app, you can opt-in to publishing to the Mac App Store as well.
-Your app will be available to macOS 11 on M1 chips.
+Your app will be available to M1 devices running macOS 11 or later.

 ## What **can't** it do